The Luxury Of Simplicity

 Ritz-Carlton and Nordstrom’s have both done a good job of using technology to enhance the level of personalization without becoming intrusive.
 Curated information can also be used to advantage by luxury brands.
 For example, buyers of fine gemstones will cherish timely information about mining operations, currency fluctuations, political changes and fashion trends that affect the jewelry market.
 Finding and collecting that much disparate information would be time-consuming for a customer; smart luxury brands can do it for them.

 Many luxury brands have failed to use even basic technology to enhance personal connection: live chat, customized product recommendations and advance notifications of new products should be table stakes.
-Technology isn’t the relationship—it is
+Technology isn’t the relationship, it is tool to facilitate informed relationships and luxury brands can use technology to shorten the distance between themselves and customers.

 Breakthrough simplicity requires empathizing (by perceiving others' needs and expectations), distilling (by reducing to its essence the substance of one's offer) and clarifying (by making the offering easier to understand or use).
 Buyers of luxury goods and services are fiercely loyal and simplicity is a means to reward and reinforce that loyalty.